psu-libraries/researcher-metadata/README.md

 Before notifying users in this way, we attempt to obtain as much open access status information as possible so that we're not bothering people about publications that are already open access.
-To do this, we use the DOIs that we have imported from various sources to query Open Access Button and Unpaywall and attempt to obtain a URL for an existing open access version of the work.
+To do this, we use the DOIs that we have imported from various sources to query Unpaywall and attempt to obtain a URL for an existing open access version of the work.
 The task for sending the notifications is `rake email_notifications:send_all_open_access_reminders`.
 As the name indicates, it sends an email to *every* user who meets the criteria for receiving one.
 The task for sending emails with a maximum limit to how many can be sent is `rake email_notifications:send_capped_open_access_reminders[number]`.
 This task is run weekly on Monday at 3:00 AM.
 Ideally, we want to have collected as much publication data throughout the week as possible.
-Then, before the emails go out, make sure that any new publications have had their open access locations checked with Open Access Button and Unpaywall, and automerged if possible.
+Then, before the emails go out, make sure that any new publications have had their open access locations checked with Unpaywall, and automerged if possible.
 All of this is currently automated with cronjobs.
 There is also a task for sending a test email containing mock data to a specific email address for the purposes of testing/demonstration:  `rake email_notifications:test_open_access_reminder[email@example.com]`.